Elena' s AI Blog

 array([9, 4, 1, 1, 6, 1, 6, 6, 5, 7])

-The following function provided in the Udemy course (referenced below) plots a confusion matrix.
-A confusion matrix is a technique used to visualise the quality of our predictive modeling, and it shows how the correspondence between ground truth and predicted labels.
-An ideal confusion matrix will have all values in its diagonal line.
+The following function provided in the Udemy course (referenced below) plots a confusion matrix using scikit-learn’s confusion_matrix function.
+A confusion matrix is a table that cross-tabulates predicted labels against true labels for every class, showing the correspondence between ground truth and predictions.
+An ideal confusion matrix has all values concentrated along its diagonal line.

 # Plot Confusion Matrix